 Hunter Education Instructor Advisory Committee

-The Washington Department of Fish and Wildlife (WDFW) is accepting letters of interest to serve on the Hunter Education Instructor Advisory Committee (IAC).
-The IAC represents WDFW’s almost 1,000 volunteer hunter education instructors statewide and advises WDFW on issues and opportunities affecting the Hunter Education Program.
+WDFW is accepting letters of interest to serve on the Hunter Education Instructor Advisory Committee (IAC). which represents almost 1,000 volunteer instructors statewide and advises WDFW on issues and opportunities affecting the Hunter Education Program, its instructors, and students.
+Letters of interest will be accepted through June 15.

 IAC members are expected to:

-• Assist the department with the tasks identified in the Instructor Advisory Committee Operating Procedures.
+• Work towards the committee’s goals identified in the Instructor Advisory Committee Operating Procedures.
 (PDF)

-• Assist with the creation and work associated with the IAC workplan
+• Assist with the creation of each calendar year’s IAC workplan.

 • Bring concerns or input from instructors in their region to the meeting for discussion

-• Be prepared to participate in periodic meetings for special projects or subgroups
+• Be prepared to participate in periodic workplan meetings for special projects or subgroups outside of normal meeting dates and times.

-Five volunteer positions are opening on the 15-member group.
-The appointed members will serve three-year terms.
-All appointees must retain their certification throughout their term.
-The new appointees will start on Aug.
-1, 2025.
+Five volunteer positions serving three-year terms are opening on the 15-member group.
+All appointees must retain their certification throughout their term which will start on Aug.
+1, 2026.
 Seats that are currently up for recruitment are:

 • Region 1